polpettone/fooboos/readme.md

 ### How?
 `fooboos open linux`

-this will open all URL`s "behind" the keyword linux.
+this will open all URL's "behind" the keyword linux.
 If you have a corresponding fooboos.yaml say:

 ```